-Frequently Asked Questions From Area of a Triangle
+Frequently Asked Questions on Area of a Triangle

-How to find the area of a triangle with given three sides?
+How to find the area of a triangle given three sides?

-How to find area of triangle using vectors?
+How to find the area of a triangle using vectors?

 Suppose vectors u and v are forming a triangle in space.
 Then, the area of this triangle is equal to half of the magnitude of the product of these two vectors, such that,